kevinshenyang07/MyCrawler/README.md

 ## MyCrawler

 MyCrawler is an async web crawler using coroutines.
 It minized the wait for I/O operations in URL requests and result persistance.
-It is able to crawl the content of around 1800 pages of xkcd.com in 30 seconds, with a 2.5GHz i5 macbook and public WIFI.
+It is able to fetch, parse and save the content of around 1800 pages of xkcd.com in 30 seconds, with a 2.5GHz i5 macbook and public WIFI.

 ![Structure](crawler_structure.jpg)